port2077/jax_projects/README.md

       | Run 3      | 170.58        | 87.85      |
       | Run 4      | 171.14        | 87.11      |
       | Run 5      | 169.91        | 87.39

-  - 09/02/2025
-    - Added naive implementation of MNIST classification in JAX.
-    - Initial implementation had an unoptimized JAX code with the entire training code in one train loop (direct translation of PyTorch code) with @nnx.jit decorator.
-    - This approach was not optimal as it JIT-compiled operations that shouldn't be compiled (data loading, transforms, and batch processing), resulting in a training time of ~600 seconds - approximately 3x slower than PyTorch's ~175 seconds.